Digital-Anthropic/cloud-labs/terraform/theory/README.md

 #### Using "terraform.tfvars" in workspace

 *Note*: It's important to note that when you initiate Terraform (terraform init), it does not load workspace-specific tfvars files automatically.
-You need to specify the variable file using the -var-file flag when running terraform plan, terraform apply, or terraform validate.
+You need to specify the variable file using the `-var-file` flag when running `terraform plan`, `terraform apply`.

-To specify a workspace-specific tfvars file, you can use the -var-file flag as follows:
+For `terraform init` or `terraform validate` these are not needed.

 ```bash
 terraform plan -var-file=env/dev.tfvars